jovanako/cpp_04/ex02/README.md

 "declarator virt-specifier(optional) = 0"

--	Here the sequence "=0" is known as "pure-specifier", and appears	either immediately after the declarator or after the optional virt-specifier(override or final).
+-	Here the sequence "=0" is known as "pure-specifier"

 -	pure-specifier cannot appear in a member function definition or "friend" declaration